 Any changes to the regulation or regulatory treatment of asset-backed securities, whether in the EU or elsewhere, may negatively impact the regulatory position of affected investors and have an adverse impact on the value and liquidity of asset-backed securities such as the notes.
-Noteholders should analyze their own regulatory position, and are encouraged to consult with their own legal, accounting, regulatory and other advisors, regarding compliance with the current EU risk retention rules, any future EU risk retention rules or other applicable regulations and the suitability of the notes for investment.
+Noteholders should analyze their own regulatory position, and are encouraged to consult with their legal, accounting, regulatory and other advisors and/or their regulator, regarding compliance with the EU due diligence and risk retention rules or other applicable regulations and the suitability of the notes for investment.